mco-gh/mco.dev/content/post/media/kimmel.md

 coverImage = "img/kimmel.png"
 +++

 Remember when we had a president we could proud of?
-This is funny, but it would even funnier if it wasn't real.
+This is funny, but it would be funnier if it wasn't real.

 <!--more-->